JoaoLaimer/JoaoNotes/03 - Operating Systems/03 - Memory Management/File Systems.md

 It takes longer to find free blocks, because the list must be scrolled through.
 - Wastes more time with I/O
 - Loses a space next to the block to store the address to the next.

+Another alternative is a linked list divided in blocks.
+- Stores, in the first block, the addresses of n-1 free blocks.
+- Stores the pointer to the next block of freed addresses in the last position.
+- Doesn't need to load all linked lists to the main memory.

+- When a file is created, its blocks are remove from the block.
+- When a block is full, a new block is read from disk.
+- When a file is erased, the blocks are freed, their addresses are added to the pointer block in memory.
+- When a block is full, it's written to disk.

+Has a problem with the creation of temporary files, that are frequently created and removed.

+### Defragmentation of Continuous Allocation
+We can defrag a disk, just by moving blocks around so that all the free space is continuous.

+## Disk Quota
+The OS uses multiple users that need keep a single user from occupying all the disk.
+System quotas exists because of that.

+Besides, limiting the quantity of used space, we also have to limit the quantity of files (inodes).
+- A inode is a data structure that has information about a file or directory, for example, owner, group, access.

+Two kinds of limits: soft and hard.
+- Going over the soft limit, makes the OS alert the user, but the user can still use the OS and create more files.
+- Going over the hard limit, prevents the user from creating new files and using more space.

+## Implementing the File System
+- How files and directories are stored
+- How disk space is managed.
+- How to make it robust and reliable.
+Disc is split in one or more partitions, with independent file systems.
+Sector 0 of the disc is reserved for MBR - Master Boot Record, which is responsible for booting.
+MBR has the partition table, with the initial and final addresses of each partition.
+BIOS reads and executes the MBR.
+MBR is responsible for locating the active partition, reading the first block of the partition, called boot block and then executing it.